Algebraic-Programming/ALP/docs/Development.md

 * in particular, only write `<<` or `>>` when doing bit shifts, not when performing template magic
 * exceptions from above rules:
-  * negation of a condition (write `!value` instead of `! value`)
+  * negation of a condition (write `!condition` instead of `! condition`)
   * pointer or reference (write `&variable` instead of `& variable`)

 * `#ifdef`, `#else`, `#endif` etc are never indented.
 * OpenMP pragmas (or any pragma) are indented as regular code
 * nested `ifdef`s etc. in close proximity of one another are indented by spaces

 * no `if`, `for`, `while`, or any other control structure without curly brackets, even if what follows is a single statement

-- no lines with indents and curly brackets only: put curly brackets on the same line as what starts that code block instead (only exception: code blocks that are not started by standard C++ key words, but e.g. required pragmas instead)
+* no lines with indents and curly brackets only: put curly brackets on the same line as what starts that code block instead (only exception: code blocks that are not started by standard C++ key words, but e.g. required pragmas instead)

-- include lines primarily ordered by
+* include lines primarily ordered by
   1. standard includes
   2. external libraries
   3. internal headers/files